 The proposals in the Discussion Paper complement the Government’s operational reforms by setting State–wide policy principles and introducing new requirements for major mining projects at the planning and assessment phase.
 The proposals also aim to improve coordination of regulatory requirements across the assessment, operations and post–closure stages of the mine life cycle, by improving consistency of project approvals under the Environmental Planning and Assessment Act 1979 and the Mining Act 1992.

-More information on the Rehabilitation Reform Project is available.
-You can also contact the Environmental Sustainability Unit, Division of Resources and Geoscience on Tel: 02 4931 6605 or email: email@example.com.
+More information on the Rehabilitation Reform Project is available at the Resources and Energy NSW website.
+You can also contact the Environmental Sustainability Unit, Division of Resources and Geoscience on the phone number 02 4931 6605 or email firstname.lastname@example.org.